 Cayman has biting insects such as fire ants, mosquitoes and sandflies.
 It is the task of the Mosquito Research & Control Unit (MRCU) to suppress the mosquito population and assist in preventing mosquito-borne diseases.
 The MRCU conducts aerial spraying with insecticides before the rainy season to kill larvae and evening sprays to kill adult mosquitoes.
 Fogging trucks are used for ground spraying at times when mosquitoes are most active.
-To minimise mosquito problems on your property, ensure there are no open containers where water might grow stagnate, as these areas are breeding grounds for mosquitoes.
+To minimise mosquito problems on your property, ensure there are no open containers where water might grow stagnat, as these areas are breeding grounds for mosquitoes.

 Large land crabs are common across the Island.
 Migrations are prompted by heavy rain and storms when thousands make their way to the sea to spawn.
 Many Caymanians catch land crabs, so when driving in crab season, use caution and watch for ‘crabbers’ along the roadside.
 Crab is a delicious Caymanian delicacy found in local restaurants during crab season.

 Chickens and roosters roam freely in the Cayman Islands and can often be a nuisance.
 You can request that a trap be set for free by the Department of Agriculture, who will then come and take them away.
 Call (345) 947 3090.

 If you are buying a property you should check if the property has been sprayed regularly for pests.
 If renting, ask your landlord if they have a pest control company that sprays quarterly to control ants, scorpions and cockroaches.
 Most property owners will do this as a matter of course to protect their investment.
-If your landlord doesn’t arrange this, it might be worth organising it yourself.
+If your landlord doesn’t arrange this, it is definitely worth organising it yourself.
 If not mitigated, pests can become a serious problem in the Cayman Islands.
 A typical house, depending on size, costs between CI$135-CI$165 per quarter to treat.
 Treating a two-bedroom apartment costs in the range of CI$125-CI$140 per quarter.
 Do not forget that lawns need to be sprayed quarterly as well.
 If they aren't then you will almost certainly have a grub and or a chinch bug problem in no time at all.